-Article 20.6 notwithstanding, employees required to work outside of normal hours, or travelling out of town on FPSE business, shall be reimbursed for child care expenses at the rate of eight dollars (\$8.00) per hour to a maximum of twenty-four (24) hours.
+Article 20.6 notwithstanding, employees required to work outside of normal hours, or travelling out of town on FPSE business, shall be reimbursed for child care expenses at the minimum wage rate for the Province of British Columbia per hour to a maximum of twenty-four (24) hours.
 The wage rate will vary in accordance with variations in minimum wage (ESA).